-During Sudden Infant Death Syndrome (SIDS) Awareness Month, help encourage safe sleep for babies by sharing social images and messages with the #SafeSleepSnap hashtag.
+As a part of Sudden Infant Death Syndrome (SIDS) Awareness Month, participants in the #SafeSleepSnap activity encouraged safe sleep for babies by sharing messages and images from Safe to Sleep® with the #SafeSleepSnap hashtag.

-- Post a photo of baby in a safe sleep area on your own social media accounts.
+- Took a photo of baby in a safe sleep area and posted it on their own social media accounts.

-- If desired, include yourself with baby next to the safe sleep area in the photo.
+- If desired, included themselves with baby, next to the safe sleep area in the photo.

-- Use the #SafeSleepSnap hashtag in the post.
+- Used the #SafeSleepSnap hashtag in the post.

 - Check whether the crib has been recalled by the U.S. Consumer Product Safety Commission.

-- Make sure baby is on their back.
+- Place baby on their back.
 Baby can be asleep or awake for the photo.

-- Double-check that baby’s sleep space has no blankets, pillows, crib bumpers, pets, other children, or stuffed animals/toys.
-The crib should have only a fitted sheet on a firm, flat mattress.
+- Remove items from baby’s sleep space—including blankets, pillows, crib bumpers, pets, other children, or stuffed animals/toys.
+The space should have only a fitted sheet on a firm, flat, and level mattress.

-- Remove any sleep position products, especially those that claim to reduce the risk of SIDS.
+- Remove any infant sleep positioning products or devices, especially those that claim to “prevent” SIDS and sleep-related deaths.

-- Take off any loose items, such as a hat or bow, that could increase the risk of choking or strangulation.
+- Take off any apparel, such as a hat or bow, that could increase the risk of choking or strangulation.

 - If baby has a pacifier, make sure it is not clipped to baby’s clothing or attached to anything, such as a string or toy.

 - Have fun with your photos and posts!